AvaIre/docs/commands.md

 Music will sometimes stop working when Discord forgets to notify bots about voice state changes, this commands tries to make fixing that a bit easier to do by forcing a voice update state for the bot through changing the server region, the command will pick a server region at random, swap the servers region to that, and then 2½ seconds later swap right back, this should fix music 99% of the time.

- If you're still experiencing voice issues you can try making the bot leave the voice channel by using a command like `b!stop`, and then running this command again.
+ If you're still experiencing voice issues you can try making the bot leave the voice channel by using a command like `!stop`, and then running this command again.

  Still having issues even after all that?
 You can join the [support server](https://discord.gg/gt2FWER) to get help from the AvaIre support team directly.